Easy Crochet Blanket Pattern for Beginners – Alex Blanket

 A new easy crochet blanket pattern for beginners – the Alex Blanket – is now a free crochet blanket pattern here on the blog.
-Read all about this simple crochet blanket pattern, scroll down for the free pattern or grab the printable PDF from my shop, Etsy shop or Ravelry shop.
+Read all about this simple crochet blanket pattern, scroll down to view the full free pattern or purchase an ad free PDF from the links below.

 No time right now?
 Pin this simple crochet blanket pattern free for later!